lefthandwriter/StarDataDoc/doc.md

 `./extract_stats /Users/user/Desktop/StarCode/replay_data 0`

-Troubleshooting:
+#### Some Troubleshooting:

-If you get an error "Need two arguments, source file path and which fold" and were wondering what "fold" refers to, it means folder number.
+1. If you get an error "Need two arguments, source file path and which fold" and were wondering what "fold" refers to, it means folder number.

+2. Running extract_stats gives an error: `libc++abi.dylib: terminating with uncaught exception of type std::runtime_error: Corrupted replay: invalid map size`, which I've not been able to solve as of now.
+The developers (cite)[https://github.com/TorchCraft/StarData/issues/3] a version mismatch being the most likely reason.
+However, since we won't be using the extract_stats file, but the Python script below which works, I've put debugging this aside.

 ## A First Python Script